uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.6.14 =
+* Move nonce cookie creation to the first time it is needed (for Google logins).
+Props @emsearcy for the pull request!

 = 2.6.13 =
 * Respect redirect_to param on CAS logout (if param exists).
 Props @dgoldber for finding that!